ritikjaiswal31/VotifyBallot/README.md

 ---

+VotifyBallot is a secure and scalable electronic voting platform developed to ensure transparency, reliability, and safety in digital elections.
+Built using Django (Python) and hosted on AWS, this application guarantees a secure environment for both voters and administrators.
+With advanced encryption and role-based access, VotifyBallot provides a transparent, efficient, and easy-to-use voting solution.

 🔧 Features & Tech Highlights

-🛡️ Developed a secure and scalable electronic voting system using Django (Python).
+🛡️ Secure and Scalable Voting System: Developed using Django (Python) for the backend, providing a reliable, secure, and scalable solution for managing digital elections.

-🌐 Designed a responsive frontend with HTML, CSS, and Bootstrap for an intuitive user interface.
+🌐 Responsive Frontend: Designed a responsive user interface using HTML, CSS, and Bootstrap for an intuitive and seamless user experience across devices.

-☁️ Hosted the application on AWS EC2 for high availability and performance.
+☁️ Cloud Hosting with AWS EC2: The application is hosted on AWS EC2, ensuring high availability, reliability, and performance for users during critical voting times.

-🗃️ Used AWS RDS (MySQL) for reliable, managed database storage.
+🗃️ Managed Database with AWS RDS (MySQL): Integrated AWS RDS (MySQL) for robust and reliable database management, ensuring efficient data storage and retrieval.

-🔐 Implemented AWS IAM for secure role-based access control and resource-level permissions.
+🔐 Role-Based Access Control (RBAC) with AWS IAM: Implemented AWS IAM for secure role-based access control, ensuring only authorized personnel can access and manage sensitive election data.

-🧷 Enabled AWS KMS encryption for data-at-rest security across RDS and associated resources.
+🧷 Data-at-Rest Security with AWS KMS: Enabled AWS KMS (Key Management Service) for data-at-rest encryption, securing all election data and related resources to comply with industry security standards.

-⚙️ Integrated intelligent system logic to ensure transparency, safety, and reliability during digital elections.
+⚙️ Intelligent System Logic for Transparency and Reliability: Integrated intelligent computing methods to ensure the safe, transparent, and reliable handling of voter verification, vote storage, and election processes.

+☁️ Preparing AWS Cloud Infrastructure for Deployment Configured AWS resources such as EC2, RDS, IAM, and KMS to ensure a fully automated and secure deployment pipeline for the VotifyBallot platform.

+🌟 Key Features
+Voter Verification: Ensures only authorized voters can cast votes, preventing unauthorized access to the platform.

+Admin-Controlled Vote Management: Allows administrators to securely manage votes and track results.

+Multithreaded Email Notifications: Provides real-time email notifications on login events for enhanced security awareness.

+Role-Based Access: Ensures that only authorized users (voters, admins) can perform specific actions within the system.

 ### ☁️ Preparing AWS Cloud Infrastucture for Deployment – Votify Ballot